UKPLab/conll2019-snopes-crawling/README.md

 ## Other:

+### Original corpus
+ * You can request the original corpus crawled by us: [data archive website](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/..)
+(However, please take note of the licence agreement as the corpus is not publicly available)

 ### Repository for experiments:
   * You can run experiments using this cralwed corpus on the basis of this [repository](https://github.com/UKPLab/conll2019-snopes-experiments)